CANDY-LINE/node-red-contrib-lwm2m/README.md

 **Security Notice:**

-Keep in mind that the inter-process communication over stdin/stdio is **NOT** encrypted and does **NOT** have any authentication mechanism. `ps` command allows users to show entire command line to start [`wakatiwaiclient`](https://github.com/CANDY-LINE/wakatiwai) including PSK Identity and PSK information.
+Keep in mind that the inter-process communication over stdin/stdio is **NOT** encrypted and does **NOT** have any authentication mechanism.

 # Features